-Here are the 10 healthiest Chinese takeout options, along with tips to choose healthier entrées, side items, and sauces.
+Here are the 13 healthiest Chinese food takeout options, along with tips to choose entrées, side items, and sauces.

-Chinese dumplings are pockets of dough filled with seasoned meat and vegetables, usually pork and cabbage.
+Dumplings offered at a Chinese restaurant are pockets of dough filled with seasoned meat and vegetables, usually pork and cabbage.

-They are often fried, but you can choose steamed dumplings to cut down on calories and fat.
+They are often fried, but you can choose to have them steamed instead to cut down on calories and fat.
 One medium steamed dumpling is only 40 calories (

-Although the soy-sauce-based dipping sauce is low in calories, it’s high in sodium, so try to limit how much sauce you use if you are salt-sensitive.
+Although the soy-sauce-based dipping sauce is low in calories, it’s high in sodium, so try to limit how much sauce you use especially if you’re salt sensitive.

 Hot and sour soup is made with mushrooms, bamboo shoots, eggs, and ginger in chicken broth.
 It also contains vinegar and spices, which add the hot and sour components to the dish.

-Moo goo gai pan is a lightly sauced chicken and vegetable stir-fry containing mushrooms, broccoli, carrots, and water chestnuts.
+Moo goo gai pan is a lightly sauced chicken and vegetable stir-fry dish that contains mushrooms, broccoli, carrots, and water chestnuts.

-Beef and broccoli is a simple dish of stir-fried beef and broccoli in a light sauce.
+Beef and broccoli is a simple dish of stir-fried beef and broccoli tossed in a light sauce.

-It’s a relatively healthy dish, low in carbs, and high in protein.
-However, it’s often made with inexpensive, fatty cuts of beef.
+It’s a relatively healthy dish that’s low in carbs and high in protein.
+However, it’s often made with fatty cuts of beef.
 One cup (217 grams) contains 336 calories, 23 grams of fat, and 23 grams of protein (

 Chop suey is another stir-fry dish made from meat, eggs, and thinly sliced vegetables in a light sauce.
-It’s often made with pork.
+It’s often made with pork, although some varieties may contain chicken, beef, or tofu.

 Like other stir-fries, it’s a healthier choice because it’s made from a protein source and vegetables.
-One cup of pork chop suey with no noodles contains 216 calories and provides 23 grams of protein (
+One cup (220 grams) of pork chop suey with no noodles contains 216 calories and provides 23 grams of protein.
+It also contains about 9.5 grams of fat, and a restaurant version may have more fat added during the stir-fry process (

-However, you should choose light sauce to further limit the salt and sugar content.
+Ideally, choose a light sauce to further limit the salt and sugar content.

 Chicken and broccoli is similar to beef and broccoli, consisting of chicken and broccoli stir-fried in a light sauce.

 However, it’s a leaner option than beef and broccoli that still offers plenty of protein.
-One cup (153 grams) provides 13 grams of protein and only 145 calories (
+One cup (153 grams) provides 13 grams of protein and only 145 calories.
+It also contains about 7 grams of fat (

 Many Chinese restaurants offer a baked salmon option, which is a great choice.